jimyungkoh/done-list-generator/docs/en/CONTRIBUTING.md

 1. Open an issue for proposals/bugs or pick a labeled task (`good first issue`, `help wanted`).
 2. Fork and create a feature branch: `feature/<summary>` or `fix/<summary>`.
 3. Keep changes small and focused.
 Use Conventional Commits (below).
+4. Install dependencies with `pnpm install` (pnpm 10+).
-4. Complete the manual verification checklist (below).
+5. Complete the manual verification checklist (below).
-5. Open a PR describing motivation, approach, and manual verification results.
+6. Open a PR describing motivation, approach, and manual verification results.

 ## Conventional Commits
 - Format: `type: description`